The secret to achieving your goals? Share them.

 In a study by the Dominican University of California, participants aged between 23-72 were assessed on their goal habits at work.
 These were people from all over the world, in a wide range of businesses and networking groups.

-Get this though, of the people who sent weekly updates to a friend - 70% of them succeeded in their goal-setting, compared to a 35% success rate in those who kept their goals to themselves.
+Get this—of the people who sent weekly updates to a friend, 70% of them succeeded in their goal-setting, compared to a 35% success rate in those who kept their goals to themselves.

 The study also showed upswings in achievement among people who wrote their goals down and made commitments to specific action steps to help them get there.

-So, the main takeaway here: if you’re going to set goals, at the very least tell someone about it.
+So, the main takeaway here: if you’re going to set goals, at the very least share them with someone.
+And, if you really care about achieving those goals, make them SMART.

 Set SMART goals, people

 Specific - Fairly self-explanatory, but basically this involves getting to the root of what you actually want.
-So, instead of a vague “lose weight”- give yourself an amount, item of clothing you want to fit in to, or a feeling you want to have instead.
+So, instead of a vague “eat healthier”- give yourself a number of recipes to try per week, set a goal of a daily morning smoothie, or a feeling you want to create for yourself instead.

 Measurable - Define how you’ll know you’ve succeeded.
 Is it a simple yes or no?
 Or do you need a different way to qualify it?